Filming on or next to the highway requires our agreement. Read our Filming guidance document (pdf format, 48 Kb) to help with your application.

 Parking requests for filming productions

-For any on-highway parking requests relating to filming please see our suspension of parking controls page or email the Parking Team at: firstname.lastname@example.org for advice.
+For any on-highway parking requests relating to filming please see our suspension of parking controls page or contact our Parking Team for advice.
 For on-highway parking requests in West Oxfordshire please contact West Oxfordshire District Council for advice.

 Oxfordshire County Council requires at least